 Day 7: The first full day that we had in Hsipaw, we made a beautiful 5 hour trek through the fields, villages and nature around Hsipaw.
 We saw the people working in the tea fields, planting garlic and other products and visited a school.
 At night, we made the trip the sunset hill for an awesome view!

 Day 8 and 9 we spent on a 2 day trek.
-Read this detailed blog on my 2 day trekking in Hsipaw and how we discovered the hills, nature, its people and a stunning waterfall 🙂
+I will soon write a detailed blog on my 2 day trekking in Hsipaw and how we discovered the hills, nature, its people and a stunning waterfall 🙂 .
+More and more people find their way to this part of the country but it’s still very quiet and just so beautiful!
+Also some of my fellow bloggers have gone on an amazing hike around Hsipaw that also departed from the Mr. Charles Guesthouse.

 From Hsipaw to Pyin Oo Lwin via the Gokteik Viaduct